• Home Improvement

 Your HVAC system is supposed to cool you down, not make you wonder if you accidentally turned on the heat.
 So when your AC starts blowing warm or even hot air, it’s frustrating and confusing.

 Sometimes the fix is simple, like a thermostat setting or a clogged filter.
 Other times, it’s a sign of deeper issues with your system’s refrigerant, power supply, or compressor.
-Either way, figuring out the cause early can save you from sweating—and from a major repair bill.
+Either way, figuring out the cause early can save you from sweating and a major repair bill.

 When It’s Normal for an AC to Blow Warm Air